The Best Jump Starters: These Will Get You out of a Pickle

 Cons

-Ryobi sent this unit to us for testing and Michael Febbo's Initial Impression review will be up shortly and the link added in.
+Ryobi sent this unit to us for testing and Michael Febbo’s full review here.
 To quickly sum up that review.
-This is a well-made jump starter that is attractive because it uses batteries you already have - assuming you own other Ryobi ONE+ 18V tools.
+This is a well-made jump starter that is attractive because it uses batteries you already have – assuming you own other Ryobi ONE+ 18V tools.
 The upside of using a tool battery is that you are far more likely to have one sitting in your garage fully charged than remembering to keep a sealed jumper charged up all the time.
-The downside is that you won't want to carry a tool battery, along with this larger jump starter in your trunk all the time.
+The downside is that you won’t want to carry a tool battery, along with this larger jump starter in your trunk all the time.

 This is more expensive than most of the smaller disposable jumpers out there.
 It is designed more for the person who has cars sitting in a garage they know will need jumping on a somewhat regular basis.
 It can jump multiple, big engines on one single charge.
 It is also very easy to operate and has instructions printed on the outside of the tool since you probably won’t remember the procedure in between uses.
 It does have multiple safeguards built in that won’t let you try and jump the car with the connectors on the wrong terminals.
 It also won’t shock you if you touch both alligator clamps at the same time.
 Yes, other jumpers offer this, but we would probably trust Ryobi to deliver on the safeguards more than the other brands that come and go regularly.